 Routine maintenance requests should be made via the FAS Physical Resources daily maintenance work order page at http://www.netcasters.com/cgi-bin/fas/dms/request.pl.
-Any emergency requests should be called into the university Control Center at 617-495-5560.
+Any after hours emergency requests should be called into the university Control Center at 617-495-5560.

 Keys and Card access for WJH

 Please come to WJH Building Operations (aka the Center Office), located in Room B12 (basement), for all key transactions, or to have your ID card programmed for after hours access.
 Written authorization from the appropriate sponsoring professor, lab manager, or department administrator is required for key or electronic access to the building and any rooms or labs within.
 (Note: Authorization from grad students or RAs does not constitute valid authorization.)
 When your work here is done, and you depart WJH for greener pastures, please return your keys to the WJH Building Operations Office.
-Authorization may be emailed to firstname.lastname@example.org.
+Authorization may be emailed to email@example.com.
 Please include the following information:

 - Email address

 - Rooms for Which Keys Are Authorized

 Hours for key transactions are from 9:00 a.m. to 1:00 p.m.
 If you are picking keys up for someone else, (we prefer that you don't do this) please fill out the Key Request Form, which you can link to from our website menu.
-Please bring the completed form, or a letter, signed by your faculty advisor, lab manager, or department administrator to Building Operations.
-If your department sponsor is unavailable to sign the form, please ask s/he to email authorization to email@example.com.
+Please bring the completed form, or a letter (email or hard copy), from your faculty advisor, lab manager, or department administrator to Building Operations.
+Authorization can be emailed to firstname.lastname@example.org.